Tutorial: Deploy Python apps to Azure App Service on Linux from Visual Studio Code

-Once you've installed the Azure extension, sign into your Azure account by navigating to the Azure: App Service explorer, select Sign in to Azure, and follow the prompts.
+Once you've installed the Azure extension, sign into your Azure account by navigating to the Azure explorer, select Sign in to Azure, and follow the prompts.
 (If you have multiple Azure extensions installed, select the one for the area in which you're working, such as App Service, Functions, etc.)

-After signing in, verify that the email address of your Azure account appears in the Status Bar and your subscription(s) appears in the Azure: App Service explorer:
+After signing in, verify that the email address of your Azure account (or "Signed In") appears in the Status Bar and your subscription(s) appears in the Azure explorer:

 If you see the error "Cannot find subscription with name [subscription ID]", this may be because you are behind a proxy and unable to reach the Azure API.
 Configure